WHAT WE ARE HIDING UNDER OUR CLOTHING

 As I looked at the thousands of portraits stored on albums and hard disks, I found myself stepping outside the pursuit of external beauty.
 The bonds with my clients and the photos we created were precious, but they often felt superficial.
 For the past 20 years, I have followed what my clients wanted, but now I wish to capture what I want to see in the next chapter of my life.

 Photography, which started as a hobby in high school, became my major in college and eventually led me to open the studio of my dreams.
 This passion continued as I met my wife, had children, and embraced my faith.
 Over the past 20 years, I have captured many people on camera, but I have never truly captured the essence of humanity.
-To me, there is no subject more fascinating than human beings—the measure of all things, the ruler of nature, and the ones who maintain the world’s balance through faith and good deeds.
+To me, there is no subject more fascinating than human beings—the measure of all things, the rulers of nature, and the ones who sustain the world’s balance through faith and good deeds.
 My goal is to spend the rest of my life exploring humanity through my lens.